pauldeen79/CrossCutting/README.md

 * Support for context using delegates, in order to allow lazy evaluation
 * Support for custom functions, using dependency injection
 * Support for adding custom expression components, using dependency injection

+Design decisions:
+* Extendable through Dependency Injection
+* Result-based, exception free.
+When an exception occurs, just check the Status property of the result, and you can see the details using the Exception property if you want
+* Free of reflection by default, but you can enable it
+* Allow duck-typing for properties and methods, with or without reflection.
+Without reflection, you have to write DotExpressionComponents to implement the members.